 Below are responses to frequently asked questions about Perkins IV.
-Ask OVAE a question about Perkins IV.
+Ask OCTAE a question about Perkins IV.

 - Legislative Issues

 - Federal Funding

 - State to Local Funding

 What is the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV)?